The Book

 What happens when the old answers no longer hold?

-What happens when you no longer believe life has to be justified by a divine assignment, a professional identity, a family role, or someone else’s expectation?
+What happens when you no longer believe your life must be justified by a divine assignment, a professional identity, a family role, or someone else’s expectations?

 This book explores what remains.